navarrew/strain-comp/docs/KEGGadd_instructions.md

 The kofamscan software can be downloaded directly from the KEGG.jp website or via conda.

-The kofamscan software requires a large bank of .hmm files (over 28,000 of them) which is kept in a folder called 'x'.

 We installed kofamscan on the Navarre lab computer using conda as follows:

 ```